 Megan is 23 and works as an inspirational speaker and author.
 Visit her website to learn more.

 Interested in a transformative travel experience like Megan’s?
-Request a copy of our free spring break and summer programs catalog today!
+Learn more about our spring break and summer programs today!

 Jack has spent his professional career as a writer and editor.
 Before joining Rustic, he worked as a journalist in Kansas and Colorado, taught English in Swaziland, and transitioned to marketing roles in the Boston and New York startup worlds.
 Jack is excited to channel his love of storytelling and his appreciation for education as Rustic’s Content Production Manager.
 When not working, Jack is either watching baseball or planning his next adventure.
 Jack and his wife, Blythe, live in Brooklyn.